 How do you treat pinkeye in cattle?

-Antibiotics like, Tetracycline and Tulathromycin (Draxxin) are used to treat Pink eye disease in cattle.
-Sick animals should be isolated, and good fly control is needed to prevent them from spreading.
+Vets commonly use antibiotics like Tetracycline and Tulathromycin (Draxxin) to treat pink eye in cattle.
+Farmers should isolate sick animals and maintain good fly control to stop the infection from spreading.

 Will pink eye go away on its own?

-Yes, viral and allergic pink eye typically resolve on their own usually within a week or two.
-Although symptoms may occasionally return.
+Yes, viral and allergic pink eye typically resolves on its own, usually within a week or two, although symptoms may occasionally return.

 What causes pink eye in cattle?

-Pinkeye is mainly caused by the bacteria Moraxella bovis, often spread by flies, dust, tall grass, sunlight, and poor nutrition can also irritate the eyes and make cattle more vulnerable.
+Pinkeye is mainly caused by the bacteria Moraxella bovis, often spread by flies, dust, tall grass, sunlight, and poor nutrition.
+It can also irritate the eyes and make cattle more vulnerable.

 What is the best vaccine for pink eye in cattle?